Impact of the Gaza war: Israel

 Israel's treasury minister said the daily direct cost of the Gaza war to her country is about $246 million.

 It has been estimated that if the war went on for eight to twelve months, the cost of the war to the Israeli economy would be more than $50 billion, or close to 10% of GDP, according to Calcalist, citing early Ministry of Finance figures.
 The estimates assume the conflict is limited to Gaza, without further escalation with other parties, and relies on the 350,000 drafted reservists returning to work soon.

 In November, the Bank of Israel projected that the war would incur a total expense of approximately US$53 billion until 2025.
 This estimation was based on forecasts of increased defense and other expenditures, coupled with a decline in tax revenue.
 The magnitude of military activity witnessed by Israel in terms of duration, intensity, and cost has not been observed in recent times.
 The 2014 Gaza War, also known as Operation Protective Edge by the Israel Defense Forces (IDF), lasted for over a month and had a significant impact on the Israeli economy.
 It resulted in an estimated loss of ILS7 billion (US$1.96 billion), excluding the expenses of reservist pay and air force weaponry.
 To restore financial stability, the government implemented a budget cut of ILS2 billion (US$559 million) across all ministries, except defense.

 Palestine

+In December 2023, the World Bank reported that around 85% of workers in Gaza were unemployed and that the region was functioning at 16% of its productive capability, resulting in what the World Bank characterized as a "severe economic downturn".

 Nasri Abu Jaish, the Palestinian Minister of Labor, stated unemployment in Gaza had risen from 47 percent up to 90 percent, while unemployment in the West Bank was at 25 percent.
 The UN Conference on Trade and Development reported a 24 percent contraction in gross domestic product in Gaza, with pre-war GDP levels not estimated to be restored until 2092, concluding, "The main takeaway from the report is that the level of destruction that we're witnessing in Gaza is unprecedented."
 The conference stated it would take billions of dollars and decades to rebuild Gaza.
 In February 2024, Kristalina Georgieva, the chief of the International Monetary Fund, stated the war had decimated the economies of the West Bank and Gaza.
 The chair of UNCTAD stated Gaza would need its own Marshall Plan to rebuild, which could cost up to US$50 billion.